Skip to main content

 Flood Insurance FAQ — Lake City, FL

-Flood insurance is required if your Lake City property is in a Special Flood Hazard Area (high-risk zone) and you have a federally backed mortgage (most mortgages).
-However, we strongly recommend considering flood insurance even for low-risk inland properties near Alligator Lake, local creeks, or areas with historical drainage issues.
-About 25% of flood claims come from properties outside high-risk zones — and standard homeowners insurance never covers flooding.
-Get a free flood insurance quote to determine your risk and see available rates.
+Flood insurance is usually required when your Lake City property is in a Special Flood Hazard Area and you have a federally backed mortgage.
+We also recommend reviewing flood coverage for lower-risk properties near Alligator Lake, local creeks, drainage issues, or past standing water because standard homeowners insurance does not cover flood damage.

-The National Flood Insurance Program (NFIP) is the government-backed standard, available in all high-risk areas, with coverage limits of $250K dwelling / $100K contents.
-Private flood insurers compete on price and coverage: many offer higher limits, broader coverage (including loss of use), and lower premiums — especially for low-risk inland properties.
-NFIP doesn't cover loss of use; private policies often do.
-We shop both NFIP and private carriers to find the best rate and coverage for your Lake City home.
+The National Flood Insurance Program (NFIP) is the government-backed standard, with residential coverage limits of $250K dwelling / $100K contents.
+Private flood insurers may offer higher limits, loss-of-use options, different underwriting, and competitive pricing for some properties.
+We compare both when available so you can see the real tradeoffs for your Lake City home.

 Trusted Carriers We Represent